Skip to main content

 Book Now Book Now

-New this year comes this heartwarming and eye-opening collection of shorts for all ages.
-Where do filmmakers find their stories?
-This program of Canadian and international shorts was specially selected for audiences young and old alike.
-Each short was selected for its visual style and heartfelt storytelling, often exploring teachings, experiences, and relationships between friends, family, and across generations.
-Some have dialogue with subtitles, some have no dialogue, but all are enjoyable even for younger children who may not yet be reading.
-Charming, funny, and at times beautifully filmed, these shorts take viewers from powwows in North America to the rivers of Ethiopia, to a toy store in China, on a galactic adventure set in a world of pigs, and beyond.
-Together they offer a memorable collection for the next generation of filmmakers and VIFF audiences.
+Each short was selected for its visual style and heartfelt storytelling, with many of the films exploring teachings, experiences, and intergenerational relationships between friends and family.
+Be they dialogue-free or subtitled, these selections are all suitable for children, even those who may not yet be reading.
+Charming, funny, and visually rich, these shorts take viewers from powwows in North America to the rivers of Ethiopia, into a toy store in China and on a galactic adventure set in a world of pigs.
+Together, they offer a memorable collection for the next generation or VIFF audience members.

 This short film program includes the following films: